wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ## Integrations

-MB Frontend Submission has integrations with the following page builder plugins:
+MB Frontend Submission has integrations with **the block editor** (Gutenberg) and the following page builder plugins:

 - Bricks
 - Elementor